utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

   - type: link
     name: "Test examples in Postman"
     url: "https://www.postman.com/postman/workspace/test-examples-in-postman/overview"
-warning: false

 ---

 Use the **Tests** tab in your requests, folders, and collections to write tests that will execute when Postman receives a response from the API you sent the request to.
 Add however many tests you need for each request.
-When you add tests to a folder or Collection, they will execute after each request inside it.
+When you add tests to a folder or collection, they will execute after each request inside it.

 ## Contents